pflyly/eden-nightly/README.md

 >
 > For Linux, the AppImage is made with several flags of optimization especially targeted for **Steamdeck** & **ROG ALLY X** & **Modern CPUs**(Common Build) & **AArch64**.
 >
-> MacOS release has been disabled for now, bucause has no fraphics output and it's a known issue.
+> MacOS release has been disabled for now, bucause has no graphics output and it's a known issue.

 * [**Latest Nightly Release Here**](https://github.com/pflyly/eden-nightly/releases/latest)